NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 ### NLog NetworkTarget with SslCertificateFile

-The NLog.Targets.NetworkTarget nuget-package introduces the ability to specify custom SSL certificate from file.
+The [NLog.Targets.Network](https://www.nuget.org/packages/NLog.Targets.Network) nuget-package introduces the ability to specify custom SSL certificate from file.

 The `NetworkTarget` now recognizes these new settings:
  - `Layout SslCertificateFile`